dots-platform/skrecovery-app/core-modules/skrecovery/README.md

 # Future work
 * Evaluate performance as the number of participating servers / shards increases.
 * Add signatures to all messages between client/server and server/server.
 This would improve our threat model to protection against malicious attackers rather than semi-honest ones.
+Some work has already been done in this direction.
+See `core-modules/signing` for the current progress.
 * Integrate TLS for secure network communication between client/server and server/server
 * Use oblivious transfer or homomorphic encryption to securely generate beaver triples without the need for a discrete beaver triple server.